Silencerco/python-barcode/docs/user/commandline.rst

 .. versionadded:: 0.7beta4

-PyBarcode ships with a little commandline script to generate barcodes without knowing Python.
+PyBarcode ships with a command-line script to generate bar codes.

 The install script detects your Python version and adds the major version number to the executable script.

 On Python 2 it is called `pybarcode2` and on Python 3 `pybarcode3`.

-When installing in a systemwide direction, you can have pyBarcode installed in Python 2 and 3 at the same time without trouble.
+When installing in a system wide direction, you can have pyBarcode installed in Python 2 and 3 at the same time without trouble.

 Usage::